JOE AVERY (The Twenty-Year Death)

 The recipient of numerous awards for his artwork (including half a dozen gold and silver medals from the Society of Illustrators), Gregory Manchess has painted covers for Time and The Atlantic Monthly and interior art for Newsweek, Playboy, Omni, and Smithsonian.
 He has also painted movie posters for Paramount and Disney, as well as a portrait of the young Sean Connery for Warner Brothers’ "Finding Forrester."
 Manchess has worked for the National Geographic Society on many occasions, has illustrated three children’s books, and has exhibited his paintings in galleries around the world.
 Aside from his illustration work, Manchess pursues interests in environmental issues, hiking, and ninjutsu, a 900-year-old rare form of Japanese martial arts.

-PAUL MANN (Forever and a Death, Help I Am Being Held Prisoner, Understudy for Death, Charlesgate Confidential, Brothers Keepers, The Colorado Kid, Blood Sugar, Killing Quarry, Double Feature, Are Snakes Necessary?, Killer, Come Back to Me, Later, Castle In The Air, Call Me a Cab, The Big Bundle, Too Many Bullets, Death Comes Too Late)
+PAUL MANN (Forever and a Death, Help I Am Being Held Prisoner, Understudy for Death, Charlesgate Confidential, Brothers Keepers, The Colorado Kid, Blood Sugar, Killing Quarry, Double Feature, Are Snakes Necessary?, Killer, Come Back to Me, Later, Castle In The Air, Call Me a Cab, The Big Bundle, Too Many Bullets, Death Comes Too Late, Lemons Never Lie, The Get Off)

 Paul Mann has been an illustrator for more than 40 years, inspired by the work of classic painters of the Golden Age of Illustration such as Tom Lovell, Frank McCarthy, Howard Terpning and Robert McGinnis.
 Perhaps best known for his Western art and his movie poster re-imaginings for films such as Raiders of the Lost Ark and Star Wars, Mann has also made a name for himself as a painter of religious and fine art.
 He lives in Utah.